 Windows 10 will reach EOL on October 14, 2025.
-Enterprise and Education editions of Windows 10 receive an additional 6 months of updates after EOL.
+Enterprise and Education editions of Windows 10 receive an additional 6 months of updates after the EOL of other editions.

 - Windows 10 version 2004 (May 2020 Update) will reach EOL on the 14th of December, 2021.

 - Windows 10 version 1909 (November 2019 Update) will reach EOL on the 11th of May, 2021.